geopython/pycsw/docs/en/configuration.rst

 - **loglevel**: the logging level (see http://docs.python.org/library/logging.html#logging-levels for more details)
 - **logfile**: the full file path to the logfile
 - **ogc_schemas_base**: base URL of OGC XML schemas tree file structure (default is http://schemas.opengis.net).
-- **federatedcatalogues**: comma delimited list of CSW endpoints to be used for distributed searching, if requested by the client (see :ref:`distributed-searching` for more details)
+- **federatedcatalogues**: comma delimited list of CSW endpoints to be used for distributed searching, if requested by the client (see :ref:`distributedsearching` for more details)
 - **xml_pretty_print**: whether to pretty print the output XML (``true`` or ``false``).
 Default is ``false``
 - **gzip_compresslevel**: gzip compression level, lowest is ``1``, highest is ``9``.
 Default is ``9``